gaehlerm/SoftwareEngineering/README.md

 # 9. Classes

 "I think it’s a new feature.
 Don’t tell anyone it was an accident." — Larry Wall

 // Break up this chapter?
 It's quite long... even after breaking out the chapter on inheritance.

 Classes are undoubtedly one of the backbones of modern code.
 Unless you are one of the few functional programmers, chances are high that you use them every day.
 Therefore, it is time we have an in depth discussion about them.

 This book is not about explaining what classes are exactly.
-Such basics you have to learn else where.
+Even though the explanations given here do not need much previous knowledge.
 Instead this chapter is about how classes should be used.
 How one can distinguish different kind of classes, depending on the functions and variables they use.
 We'll try to understand when a function or variable should be public or private and I'll explain why I think plain getter and setter functions should generally be avoided.

 ## Data classes and structs

 The C programming language was specified well before object-oriented programming was developed.
 It doesn’t support classes, but it has something similar: structs.
-It is about the same as a dataclass in python.
+It is roughly the same as a dataclass in python.
 A struct is a user defined object that contains all kind of different variables.
 It is also possible to nest structs into each other.
 Structs are extremely useful as they allow us to store different data together inside a single object.
 It’s like a toolbox.
 In theory you may also store functions within a struct, though this is generally not done, at least not in C++.
 For storing variables and functions at the same time, we have classes.

 An example of a dataclass:
 ```py